iterative/dvc.org/public/static/docs/command-reference/get.md

 - `--rev` - specific
   [Git revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
-  (such as a branch name, a tag, or a commit hash) of the DVC repository to download the file or directory from.
+  (such as a branch name, a tag, or a commit hash) of the Git repository to download the file or directory from.
 The tip of the default branch is used by default when this option is not specified.